Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/Post.md

     private void ProcessMessage(Message message)
     {
-        // Only interested in hotkey messages so skip others if (message.Msg != 0x0312)
+        // Only interested in hotkey messages, so skip others if (message.Msg != 0x0312)
             return;